Air purifier will help a cough.

 An air purifier is a home appliance that cleans air therefore it can’t make you sick, worsen a cough, cause a sore throat or dry out the air.
 In fact, an air purifier can alleviate a cough by removing allergens in the air via its filtration system.

-However, an ozone generator that sometimes markets as an ionic air purifier can worsen your respiratory system.
+However, an ozone generator will sometimes market itself as an ionic air purifier to mask the fact it can worsen your respiratory system.
 Inhaling to ozone can aggravate a cough, cause throat irritation, shortness of breath, and chest pain, and damage the lungs.
 When purchasing an air purifier, make sure it is an ozone-free, HEPA air purifier that uses mechanical filters to clean the air.

 What is the Best Air Purifier for Cough Symptoms?

-There are 6 types of air purifiers out there ranging from HEPA air purifier, carbon air purifier, UVGI cleaner, PCO cleaner, ionizer, and electrostatic precipitators.
+There are 6 types of air purifiers out there ranging from HEPA air purifiers, carbon air purifiers, UVGI cleaners, PCO cleaners, ionizers, and electrostatic precipitators.
 Each type varies in technologies, sizes, features, efficiency, and pricing.
 To make it easier for you, we handpicked the 6 best air purifiers for cough symptoms that you can get right now.
 Remember to bookmark this page as the list will be updated from time to time.

 - IQAir HealthPro Plus